Juan Garcia (guitarist): Biography

 In 2008, Garcia recorded guitar tracks for the song 'Santa Claus Is Back In Town' featuring Tim "Ripper" Owens on vocals, lead guitarist Steve Morse, bassist Marco Mendoza, and drummer Vinny Appice, for "We Wish you a Metal Xmas" compilation which landed on the U.S. Billboard charts.
 Also that year, Garcia performed with Agent Steel at the 'Bang Your Head Festival' in Germany, and 'Graspop Metal Meeting' in Belgium.
 Evildead would reunite in the summer of 2009 and began rehearsals for 'Thrasho De Mayo' event that was held in Los Angeles in May 2010.
 The band also performed at the "Way of Darkness Festival" in Germany later in 2010.
-The current line up features new vocalist, Steve Nelson (Winterthrall, Noctuary), Rob Alaniz (original drummer), Albert Gonzalez (original guitarist), Mel Sanchez (original bassist), and Juan Garcia (original guitarist).
+The line up featured vocalist, Steve Nelson (Winterthrall, Noctuary), Rob Alaniz (original drummer), Albert Gonzalez (original guitarist), Mel Sanchez (original bassist), and Juan Garcia (original guitarist).
 Evildead had been writing new music for a 2012 release.
 However, it was announced on October 17, 2012, that the band was no more.
 In April 2013, Garcia released a 4-song EP with members of Agent Steel under the moniker Masters of Metal.
 On November 9, 2013, Garcia joined Body Count featuring Ice-T on vocals on rhythm guitar for a live appearance in Austin, Texas at the "Fun Fun Fun Festival" and is now a full-time member of the band after completing a full U.S. Tour to support the release of the "Manslaughter" album as part of the Rockstar Energy Drink Mayhem Festival.

 On March 31, 2017, Body Count released a full-length album, Bloodlust, on Century Media Records which received a Grammy nomination for "Best Metal Performance" for the song "Black Hoodie".
 On March 6, 2020, Body Count released their album Carnivore, which received a Grammy Award for "Best Metal Performance" for the song "Bum-Rush".
-Garcia is still working with his Los Angeles members in Evildead who have recently released a full-length album through SPV/Steamhammer.
+Garcia is still working with Evildead who have released a full-length album on October 30, 2020 featuring the return of original vocalist Phil Flores through SPV/Steamhammer.
+Evildead toured Europe in the summer of 2023 with performances at Wacken Open Air (DE), Brutal Assault (CZ), and Alcatraz Metal Festival in Kortrijk, Belgium.
+Evildead released their latest and 4th studio album "Toxic Grace" in May, 2024.
+On November 22, 2024 Body Count released their latest studio full length album "Merciless" on Century Media.